Teksta versija

 Sale at a Free Price, Exchange, or Investment in a Capital Company

 Section 37.
-(1) Property of a public person may be sold at a free price, provided that:
+(1) Property of a public entity may be sold at a free price, provided that:

 2) expenditures of an auction exceed the value of the property;

-3) the organised auction has been unsuccessful (Section 32, Paragraph four);
+3) the organised auction has been unsuccessful (Paragraph four of Section 32);

-(2) The advertisement regarding the auction of the property of a public person shall be published on the website of the authority which organises the alienation of immovable property (Section 9) and in a local newspaper published in the territory of the relevant local government, if any.
+(2) The advertisement regarding the sale of the property of a public entity shall be published on the website of the authority which organises the alienation of the immovable property (Section 9).
+Also other ways for notifying information may be used for the placement of information so that it would reach as wide range of applicants for alienation as possible.

 (3) [13 June 2013]

-(4) Paragraph two of this Section shall be applicable in the cases where, in accordance with the provisions of this Law, the auction of the property of a public person is organised.
+(4) Paragraph two of this Section shall be applicable in the cases where, in accordance with the provisions of this Law, the auction of the property of a public entity is organised.

-(5) If immovable property is sold at a free price to the persons referred to in Section 4, Paragraph four of this Law, the authority which organises the alienation of immovable property (Section 9) shall send them a notification of alienation.
+(5) If immovable property is sold at a free price to the persons referred to in Section 4, Paragraph four of this Law, the authority which organises the alienation of immovable property (Section 9) shall send them the notice of alienation.

-(6) If after receipt of the notification of alienation referred to in Paragraph five of this Section several persons, who have the right of first refusal, apply for the purchase of immovable property within the time period specified in the notification of alienation which may not be shorter than one month from the day the notification of alienation is sent, an auction shall be organised between such persons.
+(6) If several persons who have the right of first refusal apply, after receipt of the notice of alienation referred to in Paragraph five of this Section, for the purchase of immovable property within the term specified in the notice of alienation which may not be shorter than one month from the day when the notice of alienation is sent, an auction shall be organised between such persons.

-(7) If a person who has the right of first refusal fails to enter into a purchase contract, the Cabinet or the decision-making body of a derived public person may revoke the decision to transfer for alienation or decide to change the type of alienation.
+(7) If a person who has the right of first refusal does not enter into a purchase contract, the Cabinet or the decision-making body of a derived public entity may revoke the decision to transfer for alienation or decide to change the type of alienation.

 Section 38.
-(1) Immovable property of a public person may be exchanged for equivalent immovable property which is necessary for ensuring the performance of the functions of a public person.
+(1) Immovable property of a public entity may be exchanged for equivalent immovable property which is necessary for ensuring the performance of the functions of a public entity.

-(2) Immovable property of a public person to be exchanged and equivalent immovable property of another person shall be evaluated in accordance with the procedures laid down in this Law and the notional price thereof shall be set (Section 8).
+(2) Immovable property of a public entity to be exchanged and equivalent immovable property of another person shall be appraised in accordance with the procedures laid down in this Law and the notional price thereof shall be set (Section 8).

-(3) The difference between the prices of immovable property to be exchanged may not exceed 20 per cent and this difference shall be covered in cash.
+(3) The difference between the prices of the immovable properties to be exchanged may not exceed 20 per cent and this difference shall be covered in cash.

 [22 June 2005; 18 June 2009; 10 September 2009; 21 October 2010; 20 June 2019]

-Section 38.1 (1) Movable property of a public person may be exchanged for movable property of a public person or equivalent movable property of a private person which is necessary for ensuring the performance of the functions of a public person or the institution thereof.
-Exchange of movable property of a public person may be applied without performing auctioning or sale at a free price.
+Section 38.1 (1) Movable property of a public entity may be exchanged for movable property of a public entity or equivalent movable property of a private person which is necessary for ensuring the performance of the functions of a public entity or the institution thereof.
+Exchange of movable property of a public entity may be applied without auctioning it or selling it at a free price.

-(2) Movable property of a public person to be exchanged and movable property of another person shall be evaluated in accordance with the procedures laid down in this Law and the notional price thereof shall be set (Section 8).
+(2) Movable property of a public entity to be exchanged and movable property of another person shall be appraised in accordance with the procedures laid down in this Law and the notional price thereof shall be set (Section 8).

-(3) The difference between the prices of movable property to be exchanged may not exceed 20 per cent, except for the cases where the movable property is exchanged by public persons between themselves.
-The difference of notional prices of the movable property to be exchanged shall be covered in cash.
+(3) The difference between the prices of the movable properties to be exchanged may not exceed 20 per cent, except for the cases where the movable property is exchanged by public entities between themselves.
+The difference of notional prices of the movable properties to be exchanged shall be covered in cash.

-(4) Exchange of movable property of a public person shall be announced on the website of a public person or the institution thereof.
-The Cabinet shall lay down the procedures by which a public person or the institution thereof selects an offer for the exchange of a movable property of a public person for a movable property of another person.
+(4) Exchange of movable property of a public entity shall be announced on the website of a public entity or the institution thereof.
+The Cabinet shall lay down the procedures by which a public entity or the institution thereof selects an offer for the exchange of a movable property of a public entity for a movable property of another person.

 [18 June 2009; 21 October 2010; 8 July 2011]

 Section 39.
-(1) Movable property of a public person may be alienated by transferring it into the ownership of a supplier and performing set-off if this movable property is procured in accordance with the Public Procurement Law.
-The respective type of alienation may be used without performing auctioning or sale at a free price.
+(1) Movable property of a public entity may be alienated by transferring it into the ownership of a supplier and performing set-off if this movable property is procured in accordance with the Public Procurement Law.
+The respective type of alienation may be used without auctioning it or selling it at a free price.

 (3) A condition for the transfer of movable property into the ownership of a supplier and set-off shall be included in the tender rules.